Veronika's Kitchen

 3. We all have different tastes.
 So, after you make this vinaigrette, taste it.
 You can adjust the flavors and the acidity by adding more white vinegar or Dijon mustard.

-How long does it keep fresh?
+How long does salad dressing last?

 You can refrigerate it in a closed jar for up to a week.